Applying for Admission to the Graduate School

 Applicants to the Graduate School who have attended another graduate school prior to their enrollment at the University of Louisiana at Monroe must meet both of the following additional requirements for admission:

-It is the responsibility of the student to inform ULM of any attendance at other institutions before a decision about admission is made.
-Students who have been denied further continuance in graduate school at another institution are not eligible for admission at the University of Louisiana at Monroe.
-Should a student earn graduate credits at ULM and fail to inform ULM of attendance at other institutions that renders them ineligible for admission, those graduate credits earned will be voided.
+It is the responsibility of the student to inform ULM of any attendance at other institutions before eligibility is determined and the Graduate School has issued the official acceptance letter for graduate studies.
+Students who have been denied further continuance in graduate school at another institution are not eligible to earn graduate credit at the University of Louisiana at Monroe.
+Should a student fail to inform ULM of ineligibility and earn graduate credits under these circumstances, those graduate credits earned will be voided.

 Admission of International Students